Viewing as

 Systems Engineer, IDM & Infrastructure

-• Drove infrastructure modernisation, evaluated build-vs-buy tradeoffs, secured stakeholder alignment, and led adoption of on-premise container-based workflows within compliance boundaries — translating engineering constraints into a prioritised delivery roadmap for leadership.
+• Drove infrastructure modernisation, evaluated build-vs-buy tradeoffs, secured stakeholder alignment, and led adoption of on-premise container-based workflows within compliance boundaries.
+Translated engineering constraints into a prioritised delivery roadmap for leadership.

 • Architected and executed Disaster Recovery runbooks in cross-functional coordination with application and database teams, reducing Recovery Time Objective (RTO) by 50%.